annnnnna0422/cercamap/README.txt

+HOW TO BUILD THE CERCAMAP LIBRARY

+1. Run ./build.sh from the root directory of the source tree.
+This will create the file build/CercaMap-Release-1.0.dmg

 HOW TO INSTALL CERCAMAP LIBRARY

+1. Mount the build/CercaMap-Release-1.0.dmg disk image created in the build steps above by opening it in the Finder.

-1. Create the directory ~/Library/SDKs if it doesn't already exist.
+2. Create the directory ~/Library/SDKs if it doesn't already exist.

-2. Copy the SDKs/CercaMap folder from the provided disk image to ~/Library/SDKs.
+3. Copy the SDKs/CercaMap folder from the mounted disk image to ~/Library/SDKs.

 HOW TO TEST YOUR INSTALLATION

-1. Open the "CercaMapDemo" project from the "DemoProject" folder.
+1. Open the "CercaMapDemo" project from the "DemoProject" folder of the mounted disk image.

-2. Edit the "config.h" file: change VIRTUAL_EARTH_KIT_USERNAME and
-   VIRTUAL_EARTH_KIT_PASSWORD to match the username and pasword issued to you by Microsoft.
+2. Build and run!
+The map should show you a city view of San Francisco which you can navigate by touch.

-HOW TO USE CERCAMAP IN A PROJECT
+HOW TO USE THE CERCAMAP LIBRARY IN A PROJECT

 1. Select your target application in the Targets folder of the Groups & Files pane and click the Info button or hit command-i.